ryansheehy0/RS_Cheat_Sheets/Data_Structures/graphs.md

 - Rows represent nods coming out.

 ## Traversals
-### Breadth first search
-Process the starting vertex, then all vertices of distance 1, then of distance 2, etc. without visiting a vertex twice.
-- Create a hash table of visited nodes or set each node to not visited.
-- Push starting vertex in a **queue** and mark starting vertex as visited.
-- While the queue isn't empty
-	- Process the pop from the queue
-	- Push all adjacent nodes that haven't been visited
-	- Mark adjacent nodes as visited

-Useful to find the shortest path between two nodes.

 ### Depth first search
 Process the starting vertex, then as far down a path as possible, then backtracking until to find a new unvisited path.
 - Create a hash table of visited nodes or set each node to not visited.